Columbia Criminal Defense Lawyer

 While we believe that there is still a chance for you to obtain a successful outcome, we also want you to be realistic about what is at stake in your criminal case.
 South Carolina is notoriously harsh in its punishments for criminal convictions.
 When you seek the representation of a criminal attorney in South Carolina, it will be their job to aggressively fight against the charges.
 However, you also have a duty to be wise in your dealings with the law enforcement and selective about the information you share with them.
 Upon your arrest, no matter how much you feel as though you can convince them of your innocence, make use of your right to remain silent.
 At the root of a successful defense case is an all-encompassing legal strategy built by your legal representative.
 In order to ensure the effectiveness of the strategy, your Columbia criminal defense attorney will advise you on what information you can share with the detectives and what information should be kept private for your benefit.

 Masella Law is a South Carolina law firm dedicated to protecting those charged with criminal accusation from an unfair conviction.
-With over 25 years of combined legal experience, our legal team works together and with you to build a solid case for your defense.
+With 20 years of combined legal experience, our legal team works together and with you to build a solid case for your defense.
 Utilizing available resources such as expert witnesses, evidence from the alleged scene and creative imagination, our Columbia criminal defense attorneys work tirelessly to see their clients succeed in their case.
 No matter what you are being charged with, you still have rights that deserve quality defense.

 Contact Masella Law today to discuss your situation with a member of our legal team and learn more about how we can work together to fight your charges!